What’s the Difference Between an HR Consultant and Employment Lawyer?

 If you’re involved in perhaps selling, buying or restructuring your business, then it could be helpful to get specialist employment law advice.
 If you’re facing a claim for discrimination or considering large scale changes to terms and conditions, then specialist employment law advice would be needed.
 An HR Consultant could help you deliver this message to your team, working in partnership with your lawyer.

 A key difference is cost.
-Typically, Employment Lawyers will cost more than HR Consultants.
+Typically, Employment Lawyers will cost more than HR experts.
 However, it really depends what your requirements are.
-If you’re looking for someone to represent you at an Employment Tribunal, we’d recommend paying more for an Employment Lawyer rather than an HR Consultant.
+If you’re looking for someone to represent you at an Employment Tribunal, you may decide to opt for a lawyer rather than an HR Consultant.
 On the flip side, we’d recommend using an HR Consultant to give your managers advice on general HR matters including absence, performance and succession.

 Duplication and Collaboration

-There are areas where HR Consultants and Employment Lawyers do similar work.
+There are areas where HR Professionals and Employment Lawyers do similar work.
 As I’ve outlined, both may prepare contracts of employment, and advise on disciplinary matters and on redundancy.

 There are areas where they might work together in a positive way.
-We refer work to Employment Lawyers on complex matters and tribunal claims, and some Employment Lawyers refer work to us that they feel is better suited to our skills set.
-This approach works well with our clients as we can save them time and money by liaising with the Employment Lawyers on their behalf, keeping costs down and break down the jargon in easy to understand language for the client.
+We refer work to Employment Lawyers on complex matters and tribunal claims, and some of these professionals also refer work to us that they feel is better suited to our skills set.
+This approach works well with our clients as we can save them time and money by liaising with the Employment Lawyers on their behalf.
+This keeps costs down and break down the jargon in easy to understand language for the client.

-An Employment Lawyer could be giving you advice on complex discrimination claims but an HR Consultant could be the one to help you with the face to face meetings.
+An Employment Lawyer could be giving you advice on complex discrimination claims.
+However, an HR Consultant could be the one to help you with the face to face meetings.

 When deciding whether to choose an HR Consultant or Employment Lawyer, it’s really your choice as to what is best for your business.
 Our advice would be to do your research, understand what services they provide, and make an informed decision.
 Contact us if you would like more information.